stoeps13/connections-doc/source/connectors/admin/t_outlook_upgrade_cp_w_standalone_docker_image.md

     helm upgrade -f <PATH_TO_OVERRIDE_YAML_FILE> -n <NAME_SPACE> connections-outlook-desktop <HELM_CHART_PATH>
     ```

+    !!! note
-    **Note:** There is a node port change in the Outlook Add-in 21.10 helm chart, if you are upgrading from an older version, you will need to update HTTPD configuration after upgrading.
+    There is a node port change in the Outlook Add-in 21.10 helm chart, if you are upgrading from an older version, you will need to update HTTPD configuration after upgrading.
 Update the rules below to your **httpd.conf**for your IHS servers and restart IHS.
 Substitute the appropriate values for the variables shown like <VARIABLE\>:

     ``` {#codeblock_gyn_m4r_jrb}
     #proxy rules for outlook add-in